 Shown above - Three of the common pot types and Codes found on V1 Big Muffs.
 Left to right pot dates are - 1966, 1966, 1971, 1972.
 Over 150,000 1966 dated surplus pots were purchased when E-H first started making pedals

 Shown above - E-H was using the same style Bakelite "pinch" knobs for all pedals at this time, including the Pulse Modulator pictured above (right).
 The common one on the top left is a "pinch" style Bakelite press on knob, similar to the radio knobs used by RCA Victor and Philco in the 1940's/50's.
 They were bought by E-H in a surplus lot of over 100,000 knobs.
-The version shown in the middle has a set screw in the side and a brass sleeve.
+The version shown on the right has a set screw in the side and a brass sleeve.
 This style was used on all first edition and early second edition V1 Big Muffs, the Electro-Harmonix Axis pedal, the two-knob Foxey Lady (a rebranded E-H AXIS pedal) and three knob Foxey Lady (a rebranded V1 Triangle Big Muff), and many other E-H products.
-The knobs to the right and bottom are alternate knob types, just a few of many different styles used by E-H after the original Bakelite knob stock was used up.

 Shown above (left to right) - Second edtion V1 Triangle Big Muffs with various alternate knob types.
 The "reactor tower" shaped knobs on the left were also used on the early V2 Big Muffs in 1973, indicating these V1s were some of the last production Big Muffs made before they moved into the larger V2 box.
 The knobs on the two middle examples are likely after market replacements.
 The knobs on the right example are actually modern Davies Molding replacement knobs.
 The same knobs were used on early V9 Big Muffs in 2000, but never used on production V1 Big Muffs.